Before you launch a business, you need a strong business plan. Without a clear direction of where the company is heading, the business will fail.

 Because the target audience for an executive summary includes executives, CEOs, managers, and investors, you want to maximize their time.
 These high-profile people are busy, which is why they all need a snapshot of the larger document that conveys the critical points.

-The executive summary provides a valuable overview of the longer document.
+This is a business plan provides a valuable overview of the longer document.
 It allows the reader to understand what they can expect to gain from the proposal.
 Oftentimes, executives will review the executive summary to make an informed decision on whether they should read the rest of the proposal or business plan.

 When it all comes down to it, the executive summary might be the only section that the reader will go through.
 Therefore, it serves a vital purpose in communicating the necessary factors of potential business success.
 The goal of the proposal is to get a meeting or reach the next steps with an investor.
 A strong executive summary template will get your foot in the door and increase your chances of obtaining funding.